takuyakikuchi/wine-blog/README.md

-## About
+## About this repository

-This is a blog about wines I enjoy in daily life.
+This is the repository for a blog to comment on wine I tastes at home.

 [My Wine Blog](https://wine-blog.vercel.app/)